China warns of war in case of move toward Taiwan independence

 BEIJING (Reuters) - China’s defense ministry warned on Wednesday that it was ready for war if there was a move toward Taiwan’s independence, accusing the United States of undermining global stability and denouncing its arms sales to the self-ruled island.

-This month, the Pentagon said the U.S. State Department had approved sales of weapons requested by Taiwan, including tanks and Stinger missiles estimated to be worth about $2.2 billion.
+This month, the Pentagon said the U.S. State Department had approved sales of weapons requested by Taiwan, including tanks and Stinger missiles estimated to be worth $2.2 billion.

-China responded by saying it would impose sanctions on U.S. firms involved in such a deal.
+China responded by saying it would impose sanctions on U.S. firms involved in any deals.

-China would make its greatest effort for peaceful reunification, defense ministry spokesman Wu Qian said.
+Defense ministry spokesman Wu Qian told a news briefing on a defense white paper, the first in several years to outline the military’s strategic concerns, that China would make its greatest effort for peaceful reunification with Taiwan.

-“However, we must firmly point out that seeking Taiwan independence is a dead end,” Wu told a news briefing on a national defense white paper, the first in several years to outline the military’s strategic concerns.
+“However, we must firmly point out that seeking Taiwan independence is a dead end,” Wu said.

 “If there are people who dare to try to split Taiwan from the country, China’s military will be ready to go to war to firmly safeguard national sovereignty, unity, and territorial integrity,” he said.